 I haven’t really missed bread since going gluten free.
 And, by that, I mean bread in the traditional form—loaf or sandwich bread.
 I know many gluten-free folks who are on an ongoing quest to find the best gluten-free sandwich bread.
 They don’t want to face a life without traditional sandwiches.
 The pursuit for a gluten-free sandwich bread that is “worthy” can be a frustrating one.
 Often the seekers give up and buy a breadmaker and start making their own bread using GF recipes or pre-made mixes.
 Faithfully, they make bread once or twice a week to have sandwich bread on hand.
 That is a totally fine approach if that works for them.
 But, I believe in being gluten free easily, i.e., not just GF, but GFE, so I skip the sandwich bread.
 Having to make bread once a week or always have the favorite gluten-free bread on hand does not equate to easy to me.
 I am as happy as can be with a chicken or tuna salad on lettuce or a slice each of ham and Swiss cheese rolled up for my “sandwich.”
-Plus, I just don’t feel great when I eat bread on a daily basis, even gluten-free bread.
-I think it’s the result of a combination of too many carbs and too many odd ingredients.
+Plus, I just don’t feel great when I eat gluten-free bread on a daily basis, even gluten-free bread, and especially ready-made gluten-free bread.
+I think it’s often the result of a combination of too many carbs and too many odd ingredients.
+Of course, Homemade Gluten-Free Bread is much different and can be a wonderful thing for sure.

 Popovers … ah …doesn’t just saying the word make your whole face smile and your tummy start making those little hungry noises?
 When the folks in our celiac/gluten intolerance support group start waxing poetic about good bread, I make muffins and popovers for them.
 The result is a very happy support group!

 For our holiday meeting, I selected standard fare for the entrees I was preparing: turkey breast and ham.
-The turkey breast I cooked in the crock pot (I’ll share that three-ingredient recipe in another post) and the ham was a Smithfield spiral-sliced ham ready-to-go variety (the latest Clan Thompson gluten-free mini-list indicates that all Smithfield hams are gluten-free).
+The Super Easy Turkey Breast I cooked in my slow cooker (only two ingredients!) and the ham was a Smithfield spiral-sliced ham ready-to-go variety (the latest Clan Thompson gluten-free mini-list indicates that all Smithfield hams are gluten-free).
 Admittedly, holiday meals just call out for some type of bread, so I made my popovers.
-(In the photo below, you’ll also see what’s left of Jennifer’s “to-die-for” salmon cakes with lemon Dijon sauce; easy, crustless apple pie, and crustless coconut pie.
+(In the photo below, you’ll also see what’s left of Jennifer’s “to-die-for” salmon cakes with lemon Dijon sauce; Easy Crustless Apple Pie, and Crustless Coconut Pie.

 Make these and report back … or better yet, invite me over to dinner.
 Being in guest mode also prevents me from overindulging!